HubSpot CRM

 Parameter Type Description

-Connection Connection The HubSpot CRM Connection used to authenticate the request.
+Connection Connection HubSpot CRM Connection used to authenticate the request.

 Return Type Description

-Response Array Normalized response rows for each created record, including returned HubSpot Property values, record metadata, provider diagnostics, and the raw response payload.
+Response Array Response rows for each created record, including returned HubSpot property values, record metadata, provider diagnostics, the raw response payload, and a top-level Flowgear object with default success or failure metadata.

 Update